solstice333/CDAK/README.md

 ```

-- BLANK must be in the three upper right corner wells
+- BLANK must be in the three upper right corner wells for each time block

+- The following header below is required at the top of the csv:

+   `Time(hh:mm:ss),Temperature(C),1,2,3,4,5,6,7,8,9,10,11,12`

 - config.ini must be in this format: